jedinym/sqc-text/main.typ

 of continuously optimized structures or batch validation of up to hundreds of millions of predicted simpler structures).

-As a solution, in this thesis, I implement _SQC_ (Structure Quality Control), a scalable service allowing for mass validation of macromolecular structures that incorporates the tools used by the _Protein Data Bank_ validation pipeline and a Python library for simple access.
+As a solution, in this thesis, we implement _SQC_ (Structure Quality Control), a scalable service allowing for mass validation of macromolecular structures that incorporates the tools used by the _Protein Data Bank_ validation pipeline and a Python library for simple access.
 Thanks to the implemented queueing system, it